venugoapalreddy/biztalk-docs/biztalk/core/mathematical-functoids.md

  The number of input parameters to the **Mathematical** functoids varies from functoid to functoid, and where reasonable, these functoids accept large numbers of inputs.
 For example, the **Division** functoid requires exactly two input parameters (the dividend and the divisor), while the **Addition** functoid accepts between 2 and 100 input parameters, resulting in their sum.

 > [!IMPORTANT]
->  Because Microsoft [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] uses the underlying functionality of the .NET Framework, the results produced by some of the **Mathematical** functoids may vary from the equivalent functoids in previous versions of BizTalk Server.
+>  Because Microsoft [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] uses the underlying functionality of the .NET Framework, the results produced by some of the <strong>Mathematical</strong> functoids may vary from the equivalent functoids in previous versions of BizTalk Server.
 Test your maps thoroughly to be sure you are getting the results you expect.

 ## Functoids list
  The **Mathematical** functoids are: